IlyaOrson/CyberDreamcatcher/README.md

 ```

 > [!WARNING]
-> This is the layout we expect from the simulator configuration...
-BUT this is not actually enforced by CybORG.
+> This is the layout we expect from the simulator configuration, but CybORG has some variability in strictly enforcing this configuration during runtime.

 ### Training